 The knowledge gained from these excavations continues to provide valuable information about this ancient civilization.
 The ash and pumice permitted no oxygen to enter, resulting in much being fully intact, including frescos and mosaics.

-Those who lost their lives were also discovered.
+Those who lost their lives also rose from the ashes.
 As they found skeletons, they noted a void within the volcanic ash and pumice surrounding them.
 The excavators began pouring plaster of Paris into the spaces.
 What formed was heartbreaking casts of people in the final moments of their life that reflected the tragedy and horror of that day.
 Mothers holding babies, people writhing in pain, a terrified four-year-old, groups tightly huddled together, and even couples holding each other.
-There have also been animals found, such as dogs and a horse.
+Many animals as, such as dogs and a horse, were in the Pompeii ruins.

-These casts in recent years have been CAT scanned.
+These casts provide a wealth of information via CAT scans.
 They provided a wealth of information about the Pompeii residents.
 This includes age, sex, and health.
-It was reported that the radiologists were “extremely” moved by the experience.
+The radiologists were “extremely” impacted by the experience.
 They felt connected as if these casts were their patients.

 The impact of their story

 Viewing these casts in person is as powerful as you can imagine.
 There is no doubt how terrifying and hopeless the situation was.
 It is evident in their faces and body language.
 It is remarkable and heartbreaking at the same time.
-Their stories are told in the most profoundly personal manner.
+Their stories are profoundly personal manner.

 As much as we researched before our visit, it still did not prepare us for the reality of Pompeii.
 It is an experience unique to itself.
 You can wander through the very streets Romans did almost twenty centuries ago.
 The sidewalks have stepping stones to cross the roads during rain with modern drainage systems.
 To enter the lavish homes and examine the frescoes up close was remarkable.
 The markets must have been unique and plentiful.
 There were elegant public bathhouses and even a brothel.